breatheco-de/content/src/content/lesson/what-is-jquery-vs-javascript.md

 ---
-title: "Learn The Difference: Jquery vs Javascript"
+title: 'Learn The Difference: Jquery vs Javascript'
+subtitle: >-
-subtitle: "Hey guys its time to know more about what is Jquery, at the end you will be the judge and decide which one will you use (Jquery vs Javascript)"
+  Hey guys its time to know more about what is Jquery, at the end you will be the judge and decide which one will you use (Jquery vs Javascript)
-date: "2020-10-19T16:36:31+00:00"
+date: '2020-10-19T16:36:31+00:00'
-cover_local: "../../assets/images/8c053abc-2f09-47e9-b586-751538d180c4.png"
+cover_local: ../../assets/images/8c053abc-2f09-47e9-b586-751538d180c4.png
-textColor: "white"
+textColor: white
-tags: ["jquery","javascript"]
+tags:
+  - jquery
+  - javascript
-status: "published"
+status: published
+description: >-
+  Discover the key differences between jQuery and JavaScript!
+Learn which one to use for your web development projects and enhance your coding skills today!
 ---
 > :point_up: As of January 1, 2017, 4Geeks has decided to stop teaching jQuery because we think it is no longer necessary for someone to become a front-end developer.
 However, we are leaving the lessons and replit’s here if you would like to learn it on your own.

  ## Learn the jQuery Library